BlinkZer0/Shitty-Clock-Unlicensed/README.md

 ### 🚨 ADDITIONAL WARNING: Do NOT Reverse Engineer Our Shitty Code 🚨

-**DO NOT attempt to reverse engineer any of our "Shitty Programs."** This includes but is not limited to:
+**DO NOT attempt to reverse engineer any of our "Shitty Programs."** We Shitty engineers worked hard to make our code incomprehensible—don't undo all that hard work!
+This includes but is not limited to:
-- Shitty Clock (original)
+- Shitty Clock (the original shit show)
-- Burger Clock (the delicious port)
+- Burger Clock (the delicious port—our code is well-done, burnt even)
-- Spaghetti Clock (the polite port)
+- Spaghetti Clock (the polite port—please don't look at the source, thank you)
-- Any future Shitty implementations
+- Any future Shitty implementations (and trust us, there's a whole pipeline of crap coming)

 Reverse engineering our shitty code is prohibited under Article I, Clause 3.14159, and will result in:
-- Immediate karmic consequences
+- Immediate karmic consequences (talk about bad shit happening)
-- Understanding our terrible coding practices (psychological damage)
+- Understanding our terrible coding practices (psychological damage—you'll see shit that can't be unseen)
-- Discovering there's nothing to reverse engineer (existential crisis)
+- Discovering there's nothing to reverse engineer (existential crisis—this is some deep shit)
-- Legal fees denominated in Burger tokens and Please coins
+- Legal fees denominated in Burger tokens and Please coins (we don't accept actual currency because we're too shitty for mainstream finance)

 ### 📦 Shitty EXE Availability Notice